Get

 What Is a “Rex” Cat?

 Other than the Devon and Cornish Rex, there are several other “Rex” breeds, including the LaPerm, Selkirk Rex, and German Rex.
-The “Rex” in their name refers to the unique genetic mutation in these breeds that causes them to have uniquely soft and curly fur.
-This genetic mutation results in a similar appearance but is uniquely different among the breeds, so these cats are all completely unrelated.
+The “Rex” in their name refers to the unique genetic mutation that causes them to have uniquely soft and curly fur.
+This genetic mutation has a similar appearance but is uniquely different among the breeds, and the cats are all completely unrelated.

 The coats are typically wavy or crimped, exceedingly short, and devoid of an outer coat, and the cats usually have short and crinkled whiskers.